Lost-Outpost/sovngarde/GAMEPLAY.md

 ## User Interface and Camera

-Septimus includes a minimalistic and modern UI, featuring:
+Sovngarde includes a minimalistic and modern UI, featuring:

 - [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080) - Complete overhaul to the character creation menu including new customization features